Mohamedlemin/Storefront_API/README.md

 ## API Endpoints

-## You can import the postman collection in from
+# You can import the postman collection from this file
 storefronAPI.postman_collection.json

 ## OR use this :